daffainfo/ctf-writeup/VU CYBERTHON 2023/Blue Baby Shark/README.md

 # Blue Baby Shark
+> Hello Stranger!

 > I got recomendation from one of our common acquaintance.
 I’m a new into all of this CTF stuff.
-I g...
+I got stuck with one challange and I’m not that skilled wit the network traffic analysis.
+Would you be able to help me out with this partiucalr CTF and find the flag?
+Only hint I have so far is that one machine was compromised.

 ## About the Challenge
 We have been given a pcapng file and we need to find the flag there (You can find the file [here](Blue%20Baby%20Shark.pcapng))